Winster332/Quantum/README.md

 For cross-platform audio playback, a special module is used that uses [AFPlay/AFInfo](https://github.com/Winster332/AFPlay) for MacOS, [NAudio](https://github.com/naudio/NAudio) for Windows, and must be implemented for Android and Linux.

+### Local storage

+LocalStorage is a repository, analogous to the fact that in browsers, with the ability to expand and store data in a database.
+Allows to integrate.
+By default, serializes data to hml and stores directives in the root.

 ### Language

 You can choose the language you want to use.